-Confirmatory Factor Analyses Results
+Confirmatory Factor Analyses Results for DSECS-S-R2

-Consistent with the scale's composition of four subscales, a second-order model with one high order factor (social-emotional competencies) and four lower order factors was first tested.
-The four first-order factors are responsible decision making, relationship skills, self-management, and social awareness.
+Consistent with the scale's composition of five subscales, a second-order model with one high order factor (social-emotional competencies) and five lower order factors was first tested.
+The five first-order factors are responsible decision making, relationship skills, self-management, social awareness, and self-awareness.
 Two other comparison models were tested as alternative models: a one-factor model and four-factor model.

 Comparing second-order model with alternative models.
-As shown, in Table II.42, the proposed second-order model yielded adequate fit indices, while the one-factor model yielded poor fit statistics.
+As shown, in Table II.44, the proposed second-order model yielded adequate fit indices, while the one-factor model yielded poor fit statistics.
 The bifactor model failed to converge.
-When a four-factor correlation model and the nested second-order model were compared, the Satorra-Bentler scaled chi-square difference test = 357.52 ($\Delta df = 2$), p < .001 indicated that four-factor model had a significantly better fit than the second-order model.
+When a five-factor correlation model and the nested second-order model were compared, the Satorra-Bentler scaled chi-square difference test = $2610.39 \ (\Delta df = 5), p < .001$ indicated that five-factor model had a significantly better fit than the second-order model.
 However, considering that second-order model is more consistent the theoretical framework of Social Emotional Learning Competencies recognized by the Consortium for Academic, Social, and Emotional Learning (CASEL) and the fact that the fit indexes (CFI, SRMS, and RMSEA) of second-order model indicated adequate model fit, the second-order model was chosen as the final model.

-Table II.42
+Table II.44

-Fit Statistics for Models Tested (DSECS-S)
+Fit Statistics for Models Tested (DSECS-R2)

-Model χ^2 df CFI SRMR RMSEA
+Model $\chi^2$ df CFI SRMR RMSEA

-One-factor model 4,510.62 54 .853 .045 .072
+One-factor model 15775.34 170 .858 .057 .071

-Four-factor correlation
+Four-factor correlation model 5819.78 160 .948 .036 .044

-model 924.32 48 .971 .024 .034

-Second-order model 1,357.93 50 .957 .030 .040
+Second-order model 8002.64 165 .929 .044 .051

-Note. χ^2 = Chi-square statistic; df = degrees of freedom; CFI = Comparative Fit Index; SRMR = Standardized Root Mean- Square Residual; RMSEA = Root Mean-Square Error of Approximation.
-N's =16,205.
-Models were tested on approximately one half of sample, randomly selected.
+Note . $\chi^2$ = Chi-square statistic; df = degrees of freedom; CFI = Com parative Fit Index;

+SRMR = Standardized Root Me ean- Square F Residual; RN MSEA = Ro ot Mean-Sq uare Error

+of Approximation. $N$ 's =14,227.
+Models were tested on approximately one half of

+sample, randomly selected.

 p < .001.

 Confirming fit of final model.
-Confirmatory factor analyses on the second randomly-split approximately half of the sample also generated robust fit statistics for the second-order model: $\chi^2 = 1380.51$ (50, N = 16,205), p < .001; CFI = .959, RMSEA = .041[.039, .043], and SRMR = .029.
-As seen in Table II.43, the indicators had generally similar factor loadings in the two randomly-split samples.
+Confirmatory factor analyses on the second, randomly split approximately half of the sample also generated robust fit statistics for the second-order model: $\chi^2 = 7856.85 (165, N = 18,313), p < .001$ ; CFI = .935, RMSEA = .050 [.050, .051], and SRMR = .043.
+As seen in Table II.45, the indicators had generally similar factor loadings in the two randomly split samples.
 Because no appreciable differences in the fit indices or factor loadings were found for the two halves of the sample, all subsequent analyses were run with the full sample.
-A summary of the fit statistics for the three-factor model with full sample and subsamples is presented in Table II.44.
+A summary of the fit statistics for the five-factor model with full sample and subsamples is presented in Table II.46.